 Following the 2018 Annual Market Classification Review, the MSCI Argentina Indexes will be reclassified from Frontier Markets to Emerging Markets.
+The reclassification will be implemented in one step as part of the May 2019 SAIR.

+MSCI Provisional Argentina Indexes

 The MSCI Provisional Argentina Indexes were launched on September 6, 2018 to serve as reference tool to help manage the implementation of the inclusion of Argentinian stocks in investors' portfolios on the schedule of their choosing ahead of the implementation in the MSCI Equity Indexes.